ladas-larry/react-native-responsive-image/README.md

 ## Why?

 React Native's Image size is rendered the same regardless of device screen size and screen resolution.
-This component scales itself seemlesly on all iOS and Annroid devices.
+This component scales itself seemlesly on all iOS and Android devices.

 ## Installation